theapplegates/sequoia2/sq-subplot.md

 ~~~

-## Filter a keyring: `sq keyring filter`
+## Filter a keyring: `sq toolbox keyring filter`

 The scenarios in this section verify that various ways of filtering
-the contents of a keyring work: the `sq keyring filter` subcommand
+the contents of a keyring work: the `sq toolbox keyring filter` subcommand
 variants.